MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

           P1SG:ITV:be.old from 2SG
           'I am much older than you'

 ## <a name="phonology"></a>A. Phonology <a href="#table_of_contents">^</a>

 ### <a name="phonology_introduction"></a>A.B.
 Introduction <a href="#table_of_contents">^</a>

 This section is an overview of the phonology of Ekhwachil.
 I first describe the consonants and their allophonic variation before doing the same for vowels, then I describe stress rules and phonotactics.
-At the end of this section I cover details of morphophonology, which mostly deals with assimilatory processes, including sibilant harmony.
+At the end of this section, I cover details of morphophonology, which mostly deals with assimilatory processes, and I provide some evidence for my analysis of the inventory.

 While Exwachil does not have a written form, in this work it will be represented with a romanization.
-The romanization for phonemes will be noted in the tables of the consonant and vowel inventories of the language.
+The romanization for phonemes will be noted in the tables of its consonant and vowel inventories.
 If the same symbols used to represent a phoneme in the IPA and the romanization, they are not repeated.
 Otherwise, the IPA symbols are on the left, and the symbols used in the romanization are on the right in angle brackets.

 ### <a name="consonants"></a>A.B.
 Consonants <a href="#table_of_contents">^</a>